wolverine16/ExData_Plotting1/README.md

 dataset since only data from 2007-02-01 and 2007-02-02 is needed for the graphs.
 Each R script has a function that generates a graph written to a png file.
 Each function file has details on the type of graph it generates and the assumptions made by the functions.

+The R Scripts assume that the file with the dataset - household_power_consumption.txt - is in the working directory.
+The scripts can be sourced and run in RStudio.
+They will generate a plot png file in the working directory with same name as the function.

 ## Assignment Details

 This assignment uses data from